solvaholic/micropython/README.md

+:construction: Work in progress to switch from Arduino to MicroPython, see [#5](https://github.com/solvaholic/arduino/issues/5) :construction:

-# Arduino Sketches Repository
+# MicroPython Sketches Repository

-This repository contains several Arduino sketches, written for Heltec's Wifi kit 32 ESP32 microcontroller.
-Each sketch is organized in its own directory, along with its corresponding documentation.
+This repository contains several Python scripts, written for Heltec's Wifi kit 32 ESP32 microcontroller running MicroPython.

 ## Sketches

 ### esp32_hello

-**esp3_hello.ino** is a Hello World sketch for [Heltec WiFi kit 32](https://github.com/HelTecAutomation/Heltec_ESP32).
+**esp32_hello.py** writes "Hello, World!" to the onboard OLED.
 Not much to look at, just a first program to learn about the tools and board.

 ### web_server

-**web_server.ino** hosts a WiFi access point and simple web server that responds to a few GET requests.
-Get `/H` to turn on the built-in LED, and get `/L` to turn it off.
-Requests are logged to serial console and OLED display.
+**web_server.py** hosts a WiFi access point and simple web server that responds to a few GET requests.
+Get `/LED/on` to turn on the built-in LED, and get `/LED/off` to turn it off.

 ### scan-n-show

-**scan-n-show.ino** scans for WiFi networks and displays them on the OLED display.
-It also logs the scan results to the serial console.
+**scan-n-show.py** scans for WiFi networks and displays them on the OLED display.

 ### ble_server